Japan: The Baseball Manga Capital

 Landmark Works Across Eras

 Star of the Giants (1966-71) embodied the guts-baseball era with its 'Major League Ball' phenomenon.
 Touch (1981-86) revolutionized the genre by fusing baseball with romantic comedy.
 MAJOR (1994-2010) followed a protagonist from childhood through MLB.
-Ace of Diamond (2006-) brought modern realism with data analysis and tactical depth.
+Ace of Diamond (2006-) brought detailed realism with data analysis and tactical depth.

 Mutual Influence with NPB

-Star of the Giants accelerated Yomiuri popularity during their championship era.
+Star of the Giants accelerated Yomiuri popularity during their 1960s-70s championship era.
 Touch boosted Koshien interest.
 Real NPB teams and players have served as manga models, from Abu-san's Nankai Hawks to Gurazeni's realistic portrayal of player salaries.
 Baseball manga expands NPB's fan base while NPB provides endless material, creating a symbiotic relationship.

 Future and Challenges